eebbesen/sheet_zoukas/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-rubocop-brightgreen.svg)](https://github.com/rubocop/rubocop)

 Created to allow Google Sheets to be used as read-only databases.
-Associates each row's values with the corresponding header ("row") name.
+Associates each row's values with the corresponding header ("column") name.

 ## Installation